 - Be sure to clean floors and vacuum on a regular basis (i.e. daily).

 - Keep in mind that pets can leave odors, a deep cleaning will help that.
 You may want to diffuse a neutral essential oil to remove the scents which can be offensive.
-Be cautious about using scented candles or “plug ins”, and those can be very powerful and distasteful to some people.
+Be cautious about using scented candles or “plugins”, and those can be very powerful and distasteful to some people.
 I have had clients who are allergic to those very potent candles.
 And when showing a home, the point is to keep in the house and comfortable for as long as possible!

 - Be sure to clean up the dog yard outside.
-If you have a lawn, and it is damaged or burned from a dog, then have your landscaper re-seed or replace grass to ensure that lawn looks fresh and clean.
+If you have a lawn, and it is damaged or burned by a dog, then have your landscaper re-seed or replace grass to ensure that the lawn looks fresh and clean.
 Be sure to completely clean up after a pet outside, because you would not want a buyer to “step” on something that was missed!

-- If you cannot remove a bird from the house, then be sure to clean the cage completely on a daily basis and be sure water is fresh in birdcage daily, birds can be very messy, and this can contribute to an odor in the house.
+- If you cannot remove a bird from the house, then be sure to clean the cage completely on a daily basis and be sure water is fresh in the birdcage daily, birds can be very messy, and this can contribute to an odor in the house.

 - Replace all HVAC filters in the house, but maybe clogged with hair from a family “pet”, this will help reduce odors and if the air conditioner or heater is running, and the system will be more efficient.

 Another important item to consider when selling a house where pets live is making sure that your home is flea and “bug” free.
 If needed, get a service to have that taken care of before listing it for sale.
 Some people are highly allergic to fleas, and I have had people walk into a property and know there were pets there because they immediately were bitten!
 Nothing would chase a home buyer out quicker than being bit!!!